MR

 After you apply, your claim is usually processed within 28 days.
 If your online application is approved, your benefits will start to be calculated one week after the start of your benefit period.

-Your first payment should come in within 28 days of Service Canada’s date of receiving your application, including all the required documents.
+Your first payment should come within 28 days of Service Canada’s date of receiving your application, including all the required documents.

 What is The One-Week Waiting Period?